openharmony/docs/en/application-dev/quick-start/introduction-to-arkts.md

 An extended interface contains all properties and methods of the interface it extends, and can also add its own properties and methods.

-## Interface Visibility Modifiers

-Properties and methods are `public`.

-Only methods with default implementation can be defined as `private`.

 # Generic Types and Functions

 Generic types and functions allow creating the code capable to work over a variety of types rather than a single type.